Set up agentless Real User Monitoring

 To support higher load scenarios when using a load balancer, we recommend that you cache the RUM JavaScript that is loaded from the Cluster ActiveGate using a caching proxy or a CDN.

-The CDN or caching proxy should forward all requests to <cdnurl>/jstag/** to http[s]://<ActiveGateHostname>/jstag/ to be prepared for configuration changes and updates.
-As there're multiple insertion formats of the RUM JavaScript, URLs can change depending on the application settings.
+The CDN or caching proxy should forward all requests to <cdnurl>/jstag/ to http[s]://<ActiveGateHostname>/jstag/ to be prepared for configuration changes and updates.
+As there're multiple snippet formats of the RUM JavaScript, URLs can change depending on the application settings.

 Serve the RUM JavaScript via CDN